-- Prepare and maintain all documents required for group formation and management (this will vary according to national level legal requirements).
-Provide clarity that each member has the right to terminate the agreement - Raise awareness amongst group members on the need to sign a Smallholder Declaration and clarify that it is the group member's obligation to comply and participate ingroup inspections and external audits - Group manager uses existing Smallholder Declaration in Annex 2 or develops a new Smallholder Declaration based on the template in Annex 2 ensuring all components in the template are included - Provide basic training on the commitments in the Smallholder Declaration
+Indicator Guidance for Group Manager Guidance for Individual Member Criterion 1.1 Smallholders establish a legal entity that has the organisational capacity to comply with the RSPO ISH Standard.
+1.1 E • Raise awareness amongst group members on the need to sign a Smallholder Declaration and clarify that it is the group member's obligation to comply and participate in group inspections and external audits • Group manager uses existing Smallholder Declaration in Annex 2 or develops a new Smallholder Declaration based on the template in Annex 2 ensuring all components in the template are included

-- · Accept and sign the Smallholder Declaration - Demonstrate an understanding that all questions related to group entity, structure and management can be referred to group manager
+Indicator Guidance for Group Manager Guidance for Individual Member Criterion 1.1 Smallholders establish a legal entity that has the organisational capacity to comply with the RSPO ISH Standard.
+1.1 E Provide basic training on the commitments in the Smallholder Declaration Accept and sign the Smallholder Declaration Demonstrate an understanding that all questions related to group entity, structure and management can be referred to group manager

-Indicator Guidance for Group Manager Guidance for Individual Member Iders establish a legal entity that h as the organisational capacity to comply with the RSP(Ensure that group members understand and are aware of what they are committing to before signing the Smallholder Declaration Collect signed or thumb printed Smallholder Declaration for each group member and keep it as a record Provide a copy of the signed or thumb printed Smallholder Declaration to the group member Inform group members that all requests for information related to entity and group formation are referred to group manager 1.1 MS A Group manager documents and implements the Internal Control System (ICS) The ICS should comply with all the requirements as per ICS Eligibility and MS A Develop a group training plan with milestones and farm management plan Participate and complete training
+Indicator Guidance for Group Manager Guidance for Individual Member Criterion 1.1 Smallho comply with the RSPO lders establish a legal entity that h D ISH Standard. as the organisational capacity to 1.1 MS A Group manager documents and implements the Internal Control System (ICS) The ICS should comply with Participate and complete training all the requirements as per ICS Eligibility and MS A Develop a group training plan with milestones and farm management plan Provide training in accordance with the training plans and ensure gender balanced participation Maintain evidence of training, including attendance list, photos, and training materials Support group members by providing templates and clear Standard Operating Procedures

-Indicator Guidance for Group Manager Guidance for Individual Member ders establish a legal entity that h as the organisational capacity to comply with the RSPC) ISH Standard.
-1.1 MS A Provide training in accordance with the training plans and ensure gender balanced participation Maintain evidence of training, including attendance list, photos, and training materials Support group members by providing templates and clear Standard Operating Procedures 1.1 MS B Document all decisions made by the group Ensure decisions made are in accordance with the group governance Maintain evidence about regular open communication with group members, to ensure members are aware of all decisions that affect the group Ensure all group members are involved in decisionmaking process, taking into consideration gender inclusivity and where available provide information on meetings and participants Complete records and provide production data to GM, including total production area, monthly production, and estimate of annual production volumes Maintain records of finances related to farm operations based on the guidance given by the group manager, which can include information on sales, purchasing agricultural inputs, as well as other expenses that are relevant to the group
+Indicator Guidance for Group Manager Guidance for Individual Member Criterion 1.1 Smallholders establish a legal entity that has the organisational capacity to comply with the RSPO ISH Standard.
+1.1 MS B Document all decisions Complete records and provide

+- made by the group - Ensure decisions made are in accordance with the group governance - Maintain evidence about regular open communication with group members, to ensure members are aware of all decisions that affect the group - Ensure all group members are involved in decisionmaking processes, taking into consideration gender inclusivity and where available provide information on meetings and participants

+- production data to GM, including total production area, monthly production, and estimate of annual production volumes - Maintain records of finances related to farm operations based on the guidance given by the group manager, which can include information on sales, purchasing agricultural inputs, as well as other expenses that are relevant to the group